loyfael/KrakenLevels2/README.md

 ## Notes
 The plugin is actively tested on LeafMC 1.21.8 in a small network environment.

 I maintain a separate private version of this plugin for my own server and don’t plan to spend time maintaining the public release.
-This repository is an open‑source gift to the community—if you need support for older Minecraft versions, please fork the project or contribute a PR.
+This repository is an open‑source gift to the community.
+If you need support for older Minecraft versions, please fork the project or contribute a PR.
 I won’t add downgrades/backports (1.19, 1.18, etc.) because targeting older APIs would significantly alter the plugin’s design and reliability.
 ## Attribution
 - Original plugin by Aglerr
 - If you create a fork or a plugin based on this work, please include a clear mention of: